cappuccino/cappuccino.org/source/cappuccino-release-notes.markdown

 * (8075435) New: environment variables `BROWSER_SIZE_WIDTH` and `BROWSER_SIZE_HEIGHT` to specify the size of the browser when testing.
 * (3472386) New: possibility to create screenshots from Cucapp.
 * (10b3ff2) New: support for phantomjs.
 * (30786c5) New: abstract layer of steps.
 These steps can be used to quickly and easily write tests in Cucumber.
 They are totally abstract and can be used for every Cappuccino application.
-They provide an API to simulate any actions a user could perform and to check values in the application.
+They provide an API to simulate any action a user could perform and to check values in the application.
 * (b172e5a) New: the environment variable `CAPP_INSTALL_DIR` can be used to specify where Cucapp should be installed when using `jake install`.
 * (76551a5) New: Ruby methods to generate mouse up and down events.
 * (76551a5) New: the environment variable `BROWSER_FULL_SCREEN` can be set to have the browser in full screen when testing.